daronphang/coding_resources/python/logging/basics.md

 Logs are stored in files with .log extension.
 If want to display logs in console, remove the filename attribute in configuration.

+To edit formatter, can create custom class that takes record as argument.

 https://docs.python.org/3/library/logging.html

 ```